uwblueprint/rowan-house/.github/pull_request_template.md

 - Things you'd want to know when coming back to the code after a few months

 ## Checklist
-- [ ] Ensure code follows style guide by running the linter while local-hosting
+- [ ] Ensure code follows style guide by running the linters
-  - `docker exec -it RHS-frontend /bin/bash -c "yarn lint"`
-  - `docker exec -it RHS-backend /bin/bash -c "yarn lint"`
 - [ ] I have updated the documentation or deemed it unnecessary
 - [ ] I have linked the relevant issue in this PR
 - [ ] I have requested a review from the PL, as well as other dev(s) (and designers if necessary)